WHAT TO EXPECT

 Select the vnet to be used for cloudSwXtch.

-If using a single-subnet, name the subnet as "ctl."
-If using two subnets, name the second one "data" to distinguish between them when creating an VM instance.
+Name the second one "data" to distinguish between them when creating a VM.
 Using two subnets will require them to be in the same Region (for example, East US).
 This enables a single VM instance to have two NICs connected to both subnets at the same time.

-Enter data as shown below making sure the subnet in the same VNET and Availability zone as shown below:
+Enter data as shown below, making sure the subnet is in the same VNET and Availability zone as the control subnet:

 NEXT STEP: Creating an Azure cloudSwXtch Template